-- The Dealer Admin site can be used to update XR150/550, XTLplus and XTLTouch panels over network or cell, Com series communicators over network or cell, and XT30/50 panels if the panel is Level M or higher.
+- The Dealer Admin site can be used to update XR150/550, XTLPlus/XTLTouch and Dualcom panels over network or cell, Com series communicators over network or cell, and XT30/50 panels if the panel is hardware Level M or higher.
 This can be done individually or with the Bulk Update option.

 - A 399 serial cable can be used to update any of our systems using Remote Link, this includes the CellCom/DualCom communicators.
 Remote Link can update panels over a network.
 The XR100/500, 150/550, XTLplus, XTLTouch and XT30/50 Level M or higher can be updated using the panel’s network connection.

 - The Model 401 USB Flash Module can be used to update XT30/50, XTLplus, and CellCom/iCom/DualCom systems.

-Version 107 or later: To update the firmware, download the firmware update from DMP's Dealer Direct Software Downloads and unzip the file onto a FAT32 formatted Micro-SD card.
-Insert the card into the slot on the right of the keypad, then power cycle the keypad or select Restart in the keypad options.
+Version 107 or later: To update the firmware, download the firmware update from DMP’s Dealer Direct Software Downloads and unzip the file onto a FAT32 formatted Micro-SD card.
+Insert the card into the slot on the right of the keypad, then power cycle the keypad or select Restart from the keypad options.

 Version 106 or earlier: To have the firmware updated in the 7800 or 9800 Series keypads, simply use the Customer Repair Center with instructions to update to the latest firmware and send it in to DMP.

 This is done in the Communication section of the panel programming menu.
 Set the panel account number and press CMD until prompted to enter the path number.
 Enter the path number (1 for example) and press CMD.
 Choose a communication type: None, DD (Digital Dialer), NET, CID (Contact ID), or press CMD to select from CELL or WiFi.
 Continue to configure the other settings for this path.
 When prompted, enter the phone number (DD or CID) or IP address (Net or Cell) of the central station receiver.

 There are two ways to test DMP wireless communication: